 However, if the judge decides that you are unable to make an acceptable offer to repay the arrears, they might make an outright possession order.
 This is an order which says that your lender can take possession of your property and that you will have to leave it by a certain date.

 If you haven't left your home by the date on the outright possession order, your mortgage lender will need to apply to the court for a warrant of possession before you can be evicted.

-There may still be time before the warrant of possession is issued for you to take action which will allow you to stay in your home.
+There might still be time before the warrant of possession is issued for you to take action which will allow you to stay in your home.

-Even though the court may have granted your mortgage lender possession of your home, it might not be too late to stop the eviction going ahead.
+Even though the court might have granted your mortgage lender possession of your home, it might not be too late to stop the eviction going ahead.